 - 2.3.7.
 It is widely recognised that the lack of both energy access and affordability are two sides of the same coin the two are inextricably linked, and there appears to be a need for an African strategy to solve both of these problems at the same time and at the same pace. - 2.3.8.
 These issues of poor energy access and weak affordability of power in Africa also tend to be major contributors of weak utility credit, which underpins the viability of long term Power Purchase Agreements ("PPAs"), and thereby the projects.
-The causality is something like this - utilities have to charge very high tariffs, but have poor collection, which tends to lead to under-investment, poor service and higher tariffs, which drive end-users (who can afford energy) to rely on expensive and carbon intensive back-up power.
+The causality is something like this utilities have to charge very high tariffs, but have poor collection, which tends to lead to under-investment, poor service and higher tariffs, which drive end-users (who can afford energy) to rely on expensive and carbon intensive back-up power.
 Weak utility credit leads to a need for sovereign, and eventually multi-lateral institutional support.
-While there is significant multi-lateral support for clean energy investments in Africa, this support is unlikely to satisfy the step-rate increase in African clean energy investment.
+While there is significant multi-lateral support for clean energy invests in Africa, this support is unlikely to satisfy the step-rate increase the rate of investment in clean energy, which is required for achieving targets in Africa.
 African renewable energy investments need a clear path to commercial viability, and in order to do that utility credit, affordability and energy access need to be treated together..